blackears/cyclopsLevelBuilder/doc/tool_block.md

 This is your main tool for creating new blocks.
 It also lets you select and move blocks.

 * Click and drag in an empty space or an unselected block to draw the base of a new block.
-When you release the mouse button, you will switch to dragging out the height of the block.
-Release the mouse button a second time to finish drawing the block.
+    * When you release the mouse button, you will switch to dragging out the height of the block.
-    * If you click on the side of an unselected block, the block you are draing will automatically follow the surface of the existing cube.
+    * Release the mouse button a second time to finish drawing the block.
+    * Press Escape to cancel drawing the block.
+Right clicking will also cancel drawing the block.

 ![Creating a block on the surface of another block](create_block_on_surface.gif)